huaxuyu/masscubedocs/content/docs/installation.md

    **Python 3.9-3.11** is recommended.
 Download [Python 3.11](https://www.python.org/downloads/release/python-3117/).
 {{% /details %}}

+**IMPORTANT**: Make sure to check the box that says "Add Python to PATH" during installation.

 ## Install *masscube*

 *masscube* is a Python package that can be installed using **pip**.
 Open terminal and run